Where To Watch The Six Nations In London

 The world's most famous rugby pub?
 Image: The Cabbage Patch

-Located a stone's throw from Twickenham Stadium, the Cabbage Patch claims to be the most famous rugby pub in the world.
-There's plenty of rugby memorabilia for you to eyeball in the lead up/post match, as well as an enviable offering of single malt whiskies behind the bar (handy for celebrating victory, or mourning defeat).
-Note: on the days England are playing, expect the atmosphere to be very...
+Located a stone's ball's throw from Twickenham Stadium, the paraphernalia-strewn Cabbage Patch claims to be the most famous rugby pub in the world.
+All 15 matches are being shown.
+On the days England are playing, expect the atmosphere to be very...
 English.

 The Cabbage Patch, Twickenham